 For the following examples the context is the Policy.yaml file of the Acme.
 MyPackage package.

-Following is an example of a simple policy configuration, that will proclaim the roles Acme.MyPackage:Administrator, Acme.MyPackage:Customer, and Acme.MyPackage:PrivilegedCustomer to the system and assign certain privileges to them.
+will Following is an example of a simple policy configuration, that proclaim the Acme.MyPackage:Customer, Acme. roles Acme.MyPackage:Administrator, and MyPackage: PrivilegedCustomer to the system and assign certain privileges to them.